 Crap Tourist Destination 101

 Oh yeah, that’s certainly the heading I was looking for.
-Yes, it’s time to look a wonderful piece of folly of the Southern Star Observation Wheel which is sitting forlornly in Melbourne Docklands area.
+Yes, it’s time to look a wonderful piece of folly of the Southern Star Observation Wheel which sits forlornly in the Docklands area of Melbourne.
 Anyone not from Melbourne would probably say, “Isn’t it closed as it fell apart?”
 Um… Yes, that’s correct.
 This ‘tourist attraction’ opened in 2009 and only survived a month or so before cracks appeared and barely anyone got to ride the glorified Ferris-wheel.
 Except Ben and I.

 The idea to build a tourist attraction, similar to a poor man’s London Eye was always going to be problematic.
 Surely if it was to succeed, it’d have to be built where once up in the air, there’d be some sights to look at?
 Can you see the problem?
 Yes, building something in an area, which looks like it’s been hit by a small thermonuclear bomb was never going to be ideal.